viralp353/School_District_Analysis/README.md

-     Scores by School Spending: After Recreate a School Spending,It was affcted only on Thomas High School.Everything chnaged in Thomas HighSchool.
+     Scores by School Spending: After Recreate a School Spending,It was affected only on Thomas High School.Everything chnaged in Thomas HighSchool.

      ![school per student](https://user-images.githubusercontent.com/65969608/85880185-341aa300-b7a1-11ea-94bf-fd6b558e3fe8.png)